One Law to Rule Them All: The Iron Law of Software Performance

 CPU architects use this to analyse how an architectural change impacts the performance of the processor.
 For example, should they increase the depth of the instruction pipeline?

 In a pipelined processor, an instruction moves from one pipeline stage to another in one cycle.
 Naturally, the cycle time is dependent on the slowest pipeline stage.
-When you increase the pipeline depth, you breakdown some of the stages into more granular ones, thus reducing the work done in each stage and in turn reducing the cycle time.
+When you increase the pipeline depth, you breakdown some of the stages into more granular parts, thus reducing the work done in each stage and in turn reducing the cycle time.
 It means that now the processor can execute more cycles per second.

 However, increasing pipeline depth also raises the penalty of cache and branch misses.
 For example, accessing main memory still takes about 100 ns, which translates to 100 cycles at 1 GHz but doubles to about 200 cycles at 2 GHz when cycle time is halved.
 Likewise, deepening the pipeline from 15 to 20 stages also increases the branch misprediction penalty from ~15 to ~20 cycles.